Unity-Technologies/xr.sdk.validation.input/README.md

 ### Creating a New Subsystem Test Folder
 - Check Assets/Tests/ for a folder that already matches the subsystem you want to write tests for.
 If one exists, create a new test in that folder instead of creating a new subsystem folder.
 - Copy Assets/Tests/TemplateSubsystem to Assets/Tests/foo, where foo is the name of the subsystem that you will be testing.
+Rename the scripts from TemplateAutomatic and TemplateManual to FooAutomatic and FooManual.cs.
+Change the class names of these scripts as well.
 - If you want to create manual tests for this subsystem, copy Assets/ManualTests/TemplateSubsystem folder to Assets/ManualTests/foo, where foo is the name of the subsystem that you will be testing.